ariessunfeld/blog/_posts/2025-09-20-personal-finance-checklist.md

 When I was 19, about to turn 20, my friend Kai called me and told me to open a Roth IRA.
 I didn't know what he was talking about, but I knew he was well-informed when it came to finance, and he talked me through what I should do and why.
 When I'm ready to retire, that advice he gave me might be worth a million bucks.

-- No matter what your current employment situation is, open a Roth IRA and try to add as much money to it as possible, up to the maximum amount (after covering your other expenses, of course).
+- No matter what your current employment situation is, open a Roth IRA and, if possible, after covering your other expenses, try to add as much money to it as you can (up to the maximum amount).
 Any contribution amount is good.
-Even if you can’t max it out, you should still contribute.
-It's not an all-or-nothing situation.
+Even if you can’t come close to maxing it out, you should still contribute.
-- Opening a Roth IRA as soon as possible extremely advantageous, as the money you contribute in your early 20s will earn more interest, dollar for dollar, over any of the money you contribute thereafter.
+- Opening a Roth IRA as soon as possible is extremely advantageous, as the sooner you add money to it, the more impact that money will have when you reach retirement.
+The first dollars you contribute will earn more interest, dollar for dollar, over any of the money you contribute thereafter.
-  - For example: Assuming $7000/year contributions and a market return of 7% per year, let X be the age of the person investing when they open the Roth IRA and Y be the amount of money in the Roth IRA at age 65.
+  - To really get a sense of the impact that early investing can make, let's assume that you're fortunate enough to be able to max out your Roth IRA by contributing $7000/year.
+Moreover, let's assume a market return of 7\% per year.
+Let $X$ be your age when you open the Roth IRA and start contributing, and let $Y$ be the amount of money in the Roth IRA at age 65 under these assumptions.
 Then:
-    - X = 20 years old $\implies$ Y = $2,000,000 at age 65
+    - $X$ = 20 years old $\implies$ $Y$ = $2,000,000 at age 65
-    - X = 25 years old $\implies$ Y = $1,400,000 at age 65
+    - $X$ = 25 years old $\implies$ $Y$ = $1,400,000 at age 65
-    - X = 30 years old $\implies$ Y = $1,000,000 at age 6
+    - $X$ = 30 years old $\implies$ $Y$ = $1,000,000 at age 65
-  - Notice the difference: From age 20 to age 30, you might contribute only $7000/year, or a total of $70,000 over those ten years.
-But those $70,000 have the longest to grow, contributing an addition $1,000,000 to the final value of the account compared to someone who starts at age 30.
+  - Notice the difference: From age 20 to age 30, if you contribute $7000/year, that comes to a total of $70,000 over those ten years.
+But those $70,000 have the most time to grow, contributing an additional $1,000,000 to the final value of the account compared to someone who starts at age 30.

 - My Roth IRA is under E\*Trade, since that's where I also have a HYSA and checking account.
 Because I don’t want to have to think about which stocks to invest the money in in, I chose the robo-investing option.
 As a consequence, I need to pay 0.35% of my account balance to E\*Trade each year.
 This is almost always washed out by the gains that you I get from the investments themselves (e.g., 7% each year)
 - The maximum amount you can contribute to a Roth IRA as a young person is roughly $7k/year.